Willow Slough FWA: J.C. Murphey Lake Fishing Report

 Tactical Strategy

-J.C.
-Murphey Lake is notoriously shallow, averaging just three feet in depth, which means understanding the subtle bathymetry is your key to success.
-Forget wandering the open flats aimlessly.
-You need to target the newly dredged in-lake ditch network.
-These channels drop down to 8-to-10 feet and act as aquatic superhighways.
-Focus your efforts on the drop-offs near Deer Island and the Cypress Islands.
-As the midday sun warms the water, look for panfish to slide up out of the ditches onto the adjacent Sandy Knob Flats to forage in the emerging weedbeds.
+Because the lake averages only three feet deep, you need to target the newly dredged in-lake ditch network.
+These channels drop down to 8-to-10 feet and act as aquatic superhighways for transitioning fish.
+Focus your efforts on the distinct drop-offs near Deer Island, Cypress Islands, and the area known as The Slot.
+As the midday sun warms the water, look for panfish and staging largemouth bass to slide up out of the deeper ditches onto the adjacent Sandy Knob Flats to forage in the emerging weedbeds.
+For those targeting catfish, the area known as Deep Hole provides a reliable holding zone during high-sun hours.

 Pro Tip: Because J.C.
 Murphey Lake is exceptionally shallow, boat shadows and hull slap will easily spook fish in the clear, newly vegetated water.
 Use a stealthy approach, keep your trolling motor on a low, constant speed, and make long casts ahead of your drift to intercept undisturbed fish.

 Pro Tip: Utilize your side-scan sonar to locate the 150+ new habitat enhancements placed by the DNR during the drawdown.
-These timber piles are absolute magnets for pre-spawn crappie and staging largemouth bass.
+These include wooden pallet structures and vertical stake beds.
+These isolated pieces of cover are absolute magnets for staging bass and crappie.

 Regulations Snapshot